contact-discovery/contact-discovery.github.io/index.md

 We present interesting (cross-messenger) usage statistics, which also reveal that very few users change the default privacy settings (which in most cases are not privacy-friendly at all).
 Regarding mitigations, we propose novel techniques to significantly limit the feasibility of our crawling attacks, especially a new incremental contact discovery scheme that strictly improves over Signal's approach.

 Furthermore, we show that currently deployed hashing-based contact discovery protocols are severely broken by comparing three methods for efficient hash reversal of mobile phone numbers.
 For this, we also propose a significantly improved rainbow table construction for non-uniformly distributed inputs that is of independent interest.
 All our methods can reverse hashes of mobile phone numbers within milliseconds.

+### Responsible Disclosure

+We demonstrate methods that allow to invade the privacy of billions of mobile messenger users by using only very few resources.
+We therefore initiated the official responsible disclosure process with all messengers we investigated (WhatsApp, Signal, and Telegram) and shared our findings to prevent exploitation by maleficent imitators.
+As a result, WhatsApp has improved their protection mechanisms such that large-scale attacks can be detected, and Signal has reduced the number of possible queries to complicate crawling.
+Telegram responded to our responsible disclosure by elaborating on additional data scraping countermeasures beyond the rate limits detected by us.
+They are allegedly triggered when attackers use existing databases of active phone numbers and higher conversion rates than ours occur.

 ## Efficient Private Set Intersection (PSI) for Mobile Contact Discovery [KRSSW19]